Singular divisors and syzygies of polarized abelian threefolds: Preliminary results

 Let $D$ be a big $\QQ$-divisor on a complex smooth projective variety $X$.
 The \textit{stable base locus} of $D$ is the Zariski-closed set

-where the intersection is taken over all $m\gg 0$ such that $mD$ is a Cartier divisor and the set $\textup{Bs}(mD)$ denotes the base locus of the linear system $|mD|$.
-It turns out that this locus is not a numerical invariant.
+where the intersection is taken over all $m\gg 0$ with $mD$ being a Cartier divisor.
+The set $\textup{Bs}(mD)$ is the base locus of the linear system $|mD|$.
+It turns out that $\Bstable(D)$ is not a numerical invariant.

-With this idea in mind, the authors of \cite{ELMNP06} introduced approximations of this base locus that are now numerical invariants and encode much of the bad loci of the numerical class of $D$.
-First, the \textit{augmented base locus} of $D$ is the closed set
+For this reason \cite{ELMNP06} introduces two approximations of this locus.
+The \textit{augmented base locus} and the \textit{restricted base locus} of $D$ are defined as follows

-where $A$ is an ample class and $m\gg 0$.
-Second, the \textit{restricted base locus} of $D$ is given by

-Note that we have the inclusions $\Bminus(D)\subseteq \Bstable(D)\subseteq \Bplus(D)$.
-Furthermore, $\Bplus$ and $\Bminus$ don't depend on the choice of the ample class $A$ and are numerical invariants of $D$.
-Finally, $\Bminus(D)$ might not be Zariski closed.
-Lesieutre in \cite{Le14} constructs divisors $D$, based on the Cremona transformation of the projective plane, where $\Bminus(D)$ is not closed but is a countable union of subvarieties.
-In our setup we will see that all these base loci can be assumed to be equal.
+where $A$ is an ample class.
+Note $\Bminus(D)\subseteq \Bstable(D)\subseteq \Bplus(D)$.
+More importantly, these two new loci don't depend on the choice of the ample class $A$ and are numerical invariants of $D$.
+However, $\Bminus(D)$ might not be Zariski closed, see \cite{Le14}, but $\Bplus(D)$ is always closed.
+Luckily, for us these loci can be assumed to be equal.
 So, any strange phenomenon does not interfere with our computations.

-To measure how bad a numerical class $D$ vanishes along a subvariety $V\subseteq X$ we use the multiplicity.
+To measure how badly the numerical class of $D$ vanishes along a subvariety $V\subseteq X$ we use the multiplicity.
 So, the \textit{asymptotic multiplicity} of $D$ along $V$ is defined to be

 By \cite{ELMNP06}*{Proposition~2.8}, it turns out that $\mult_V(||D||)>0$ if and only if $V\subseteq \Bminus(D)$.